gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy studied it for a second,
 then set it down without drinking.
-"What's he doing here?" she asked hoarsely, nodding at Captain Kerse.
+"What's he doin' here?" she asked hoarsely, nodding at Captain Kerse.

 He looked up from the piece of exoskeleton lying in his lap.